michael-tah12/blue-lava-slicer/README.md

-# Rust slicer
+# Blue-Lava-Slicer

 ## Description
-This is a slicer to create GCode for 3d Printing written in Rust.
+This is a slicer to create GCode for 3D Printing written in Rust.